Biggles (film): Soundtrack

 The soundtrack was composed by Stanislas Syrewicz and released by MCA Records on vinyl and cassette tape.

-Jon Anderson, frontman of Yes, wrote the lyrics for the film's signature song, "Do You Want to Be a Hero?" as well as "Chocks Away", while Syrewicz composed the rhythm.
+Jon Anderson of Yes wrote the lyrics for the film's signature song, "Do You Want to Be a Hero?" as well as "Chocks Away", while Syrewicz composed the rhythm.
 Anderson and Syrewicz were both signed to Island Records at the time and had agreed to collaborate on the music.
 Just like the film, the soundtrack drew mixed reviews because of its experimental themes which seemed out of place in a period adventure and heavy use of synthesizers.